Sometimes, a tune previously a theme of a specific character

 - The title theme for Crash Bandicoot 3: Warped was reused in several later titles in the series.
 Marc Baril, composer for the later games, favored making a more original soundtrack, but even he couldn't resist making a rendition of his own.

-- For Starfy-standards playing his old games prior to Legendary Starfy (known as Stafy 5 in Japan), it's Lobber's Cave, the first world featuring the titular old lobber man teaching Starfy to spin in means of attack.
+- The Legendary Starfy has Lobber's Cave, the first world featuring the titular old lobber man teaching Starfy to spin in means of attack.
 The theme got spun around in different styles for first four titles.

-- Halo: Reach does not have a piece explicitly stated to be the main theme, but because "Unreconciled" is so awesome and contains a reprise of the original Halo theme, many consider it to be the main theme.
+- Halo: Reach does not have a piece explicitly stated to be the main theme, but because the "Unreconciled" portion of "Tip of The Spear" is so awesome and contains a reprise of the original Halo theme, many consider it to be the main theme.
 Also, Halo 3: ODST also has no explicit main theme, but Orbital Drop Shock Trooper is widely considered to be the main theme, both because of its awesomeness and because of its title.

 - If you're a Street Fighter character who appeared in Street Fighter II or anything thereafter, your first theme will be linked to you forever, to the point that you're lucky if you get anything but arranged versions of it for all your future appearances even outside SF media.
+Ken's and Guile's themes in particular are strongly associated with the franchise.
 That's how dedicated the composers are to first impressions for your music.

 - On a more trope-consistent basis, Street Fighter IVs secondary theme, used in two versions for the (of course) second half of the opening and for the "Volcanic Rim" stage, has been adapted into main menu music for Super SFIV and even rearranged four times over for Street Fighter X Tekken, whereas the original opening theme "Indestructible" has been all but abandoned.